vreoo/Inventra/docs/ai-summaries-plan.md

 - **Model**: `HuggingFaceH4/zephyr-7b-beta` on `https://huggingface.co/HuggingFaceH4/zephyr-7b-beta`.
 - **Inference Flow**:
-  1. `process_forecast_job` (inventory or demand) assembles per-SKU metrics.
+  1. `POST /api/forecast/{job_id}/ai-summary` accepts a SKU/product id after the job completes.
-  2. `AiSummaryService` formats a prompt and calls Hugging Face Inference API using `HF_API_TOKEN`.
+  2. The handler loads stored results, assembles per-SKU metrics, and calls `AiSummaryService` using `HF_API_TOKEN`.
-  3. Response is mapped into new fields on `ForecastResult` (summary, recommended actions, risks).
+  3. Response is mapped into new fields on `ForecastResult` (summary, recommended actions, risks) and persisted back to the job file.
-  4. Result JSON is updated on disk and returned to the frontend.
+  4. The frontend fetches the updated job payload or uses the response to render the card immediately.
 - **Configuration**:
   - `ENABLE_AI_SUMMARY` (default `false`) to gate the feature.
   - `HF_API_TOKEN` for authentication.